petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

-﻿# Known limitations and interpretation guide
+# Known limitations and interpretation guide

-This document explains what the comparison sample does **not** prove, what is intentionally simplified, and how to interpret results responsibly.
+This document explains what the comparison sample does not prove, what is intentionally simplified, and how to interpret results responsibly.

-The project is useful as an architecture comparison case study, but it is not a production system and it is not a universal benchmark.
+The project is useful as an architecture comparison case study.
+It is not a production system, a production reference architecture, or a universal benchmark.

 ## Summary